Moon Audio Silver Dragon V2, Black DragonV2, Bronze Dragon Review

 Black Dragon V2:

-Next, moving onto the last version 2 we have, the Black Dragon.
+Next, moving onto the last version 2 we have the Black Dragon.
 I found this cable to be less detailed and in your face than the Silver Dragon V2.
 It has an increased warmth in the mids giving a yellowish feeling tinge to instruments.
 This cable is the more balanced sounding one and is the closest to the stock cable.
 If the Silver Dragon V2 was a gushing sauna, then this would be a bath and the stock cable a shower.
-The upper vocal range are more relaxed from stock and have a decrease in general clarity and brightness which is great for those wanting a more recessed upper signature.
-High frequency is also a trade this cable deals in well and a head above what the original cable could do with extension and clarity, however I felt that the micro detail in these highs weren’t as apparent as with the Silver Dragon V2; the frequency response was there but independent details were harder to discern.
+The upper vocal range is more relaxed from stock and has a decrease in general clarity and brightness which is great for those wanting a more recessed upper signature.
+High frequency is also a trade this cable deals in well and a head above what the original cable could do with extension and clarity, however, I felt that the micro detail in these highs wasn’t as apparent as with the Silver Dragon V2; the frequency response was there but independent details were harder to discern.

 The Black Dragon V2 is the next step up from stock cables for people.
 It’s for those that already like the sonic performance of their original cable but want something ‘more’ but still similar.
 It’s not for those that want a completely changed landscape but rather the next level; like moving up to the next tier of roller coasters as a kid.
 It’s more detailed and stronger in the bass than stock cables and a still impressive high range section but without the premium cost of the Silvers.